Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 It’s vital to consume enough fiber each day (around 25-30g) to ensure our gut is fed and our digestive system kept running smoothly.

-We can get fiber from food sources such as fruits, vegetables, nuts, wholegrains, beans, and legumes.
+We can get fiber from food sources such as fruits, vegetables, nuts, whole grains, beans, and legumes.
 This brings us on nicely to the importance of plant foods!

 The Importance of Colorful Foods

-It’s common knowledge that the western diet lacks fruits, vegetables, and whole grains—we are simply not eating enough!
+It’s common knowledge that the Western diet lacks fruits, vegetables, and whole grains—we are simply not eating enough.

-By colourful foods we mean:
+By colorful foods we mean:

 • Red foods such as apples, cherries, and tomatoes